 Once the application has been approved, the student must read and follow the guidelines outlined in the Instructions for Reimbursement for Travel to ensure proper reimbursement.
 The guidelines describe how students must submit a completed Travel Voucher and other materials to their departments.
 To see how to complete the voucher, see Travel Voucher Sample.

 Graduate students can apply for up to $300 to support their participation in scholarly and creative activities that add to professional development in a significant way.
 Funds for multiple applicants to participate in a shared activity will be divided among the qualified applicants.
 The graduate student must provide a clear description of the proposed activity, explain how it adds to his or her scholarly development, and, if other IUP students are involved in the proposed activity, the applicant’s unique role and unique benefit from participation must also be described.
 As part of the application, a faculty member must describe the importance of the activity as it relates to the student’s scholarly goals and educational progress.
-Examples of eligible activities include serving as a moderator, discussant, or session chair at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference; or leadership activities related to professional or disciplinary associations.
+Examples of eligible activities include serving as a moderator, discussant, or proposer/organizer of a panel, roundtable, or focused session at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference; or leadership activities related to professional or disciplinary associations.
 Simply attending a conference, while a valuable learning experience, is not eligible for support.
 Support to individual students will not exceed $300 per academic year.
 See Graduate Student Professional Development Fund application and instructions.

 Costs associated with the publication of articles in scholarly journals, which pay no royalty or fee to the author, will be funded up to a limit of $500.
 These costs include: article submission fees, reasonable photographic reproduction fees, and page charges.
 This policy does not extend to any writing for which the student receives compensation or to vanity press charges.
 See Graduate Student Publication Reimbursement Instructions and Application.